 Whatever industry you’re in, there are likely no better people to get new recruits started in your company than existing staff.
 They’ve not only built up a level of experience from their own time at the business, but they themselves were once in the position of the incoming employee.

-Making use of internal resources is always a great strategy; existing staff have hands-on experience with your systems, can be an empathise with newcomers and establish the company culture.
+Making use of internal resources is always a great strategy; existing staff have hands-on experience with your systems, can empathise with newcomers and help to establish the company culture.

 The more new hires you take through your induction program, the better it will become.